 Living and working by the water

-In order to position residential buildings with an acceptable level of noise, the eastern end of Baakenhafen was partially filled in in spring 2016.
+In order to position residential buildings with an acceptable level of noise, the eastern end of Baakenhafen was partially filled in.
 This means that new buildings can now be built in a double row, with higher buildings to the outside protecting inner residential buildings on the water side.
-A densely built residential quarter will therefore be built around the head of Baakenhafen, where Amerigo Vespucci square opens in 2019, featuring a variety of upmarket public amenities such as bars, eateries and retailing on ground floors along the promenade and on the square.
+A densely built residential quarter will therefore be built around the head of Baakenhafen, centered on Amerigo Vespucci square, featuring a variety of upmarket public amenities such as bars, eateries and retailing on ground floors along the promenade and on the square.